YupCore/TCPChatServer/readme.md

-C# message exchange server, with handshakes for authentication with rooms system.
+C# message exchange server, with handshakes for authentication and a room system.
 Usage(unity):

 ```cs
 using System;